bahorn/skp/README.md

 `tools/klude2/src/sample` to change what it does.
 All kernel symbols are supported, and they can work across kernel versions but you are better off building the payload for your specific kernel.
+There is a roughly 128KB space limitation for your payload, depending on method.
+Some ways around that depending on kernel / boot method, but this is the general limit.

 I have set this up to not need you to provide a payload, as the default behaviour is just to print some info during the kernels boot.